Yoast/wordpress-seo/readme.txt

 #### Other

 * Adds defensive coding to the suppress warnings on archive pages with the `/%category%/%postname%/` permalink structure.
 Props to [@Mte90](https://github.com/Mte90).
-* Adds a notification when WooCommerce new beta product editor is enabled.
+* Adds a notification when WooCommerce's new beta product editor is enabled.

 = 21.5 =